Skip to main contentSkip to navigation

 Overheating Damage

 Laptop ran hot for extended periods.
-Drive may have warped platters or failed electronics.
+Drive may have suffered head-stack thermal expansion or electronic failure.

 Mechanical Failure